 - ingesting proper amounts of fluids

-- maintaining a high-calorie diet due to lack of nutrient absorption
+- maintaining a high-calorie diet to help with

 - taking corticosteroids to help ease inflammation

-- taking non-steroid pain medication, such as ibuprofen
+- taking nonsteroidal pain medication, such as ibuprofen

 Whipple’s disease is a bacterial infection that can lead to